TL;DR

 Androgenic Alopecia is the most common type of hair loss that causes balding in adulthood.
 This hereditary condition affects around 50 million men and 30 million women just in the United States.

-You can take a look at the Norwood scale, the leading classification system for the male pattern baldness below:
+You can take a look at the Norwood scale, the leading classification system for male pattern baldness, below:

 And for female patients with female pattern hair loss, the Ludwig scale can be used to determine the stage of female pattern baldness: